sabrinasmlee/OSGIS-week5/assignment/README.md

 previously hardcoded data.
 Even though I counsel avoiding side-effects, this is an exception to the rule!

-Hint: review the structure of lab 3 from week 4 - it uses many of these same components!
+Hint: review the structure of lab 2 part 3 from week 4 - it uses many of these same components!